-- they have an up to date awareness of e-safety matters and of the current school e-safety policy and practices; - they have read, understood and signed the school guidance for 'Safer-working Practice for Adults who work with Children and Young People'; - they report any suspected misuse or problem to the E-Safety Co-ordinator for investigation and action; - digital communications with students are on a professional level and only carried out using official school systems; - students understand and follow this policy; - they monitor ICT activity in lessons, extra-curricular and extended school activities; - they are aware of e-safety issues related to the use of mobile technology devices and that they monitor their use and implement current school policies with regard to these devices; - in lessons where internet use is pre-planned students should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches.
+- a. they have an up to date awareness of e-safety matters and of the current school e-safety policy and practices; - b. they have read, understood and signed the school guidance for 'Safer-working Practice for Adults who work with Children and Young People'; - c. they report any suspected misuse or problem to the E-Safety Co-ordinator for investigation and action; - d. digital communications with pupils are on a professional level and only carried out using official school systems; - e. pupils understand and follow this policy; - f. they monitor ICT activity in lessons, extra-curricular and extended school activities; - g. they are aware of e-safety issues related to the use of mobile technology devices and that they monitor their use and implement current school policies with regard to these devices; - h. in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches.